 We decided to keep our explorations near our hotel because of how late it was so we tried a night market nearby.
 Sadly, it was the middle of the week and there weren’t any vendors, but we were able to get some skewers from a small restaurant.
 We had gluten, mushroom and lamb skewers.
 They were very well seasoned, but there wasn’t much meat on the lamb, it was more fat than anything else, but it was still very delicious.
 I’m not sure what seasoning was used, but I wish I could have bought some to take home.

 After we ate we decided to walk around and see what was around the neighborhood.
 That is when I saw a restaurant selling Shanghai breakfast and I couldn’t walk past.
 Shanghai breakfast was the number one meal I wanted to try.
 We had dou jiang(hot soy milk), dou fu nao(which is soft tofu in a light broth), you tiao(a fried dough that you dip into the soy milk) and ci fan taun(a rice roll that can be filled with what you choose).
 The meal was better than I had imagined.
 The soy milk wasn’t watery, as I thought it might be, it was very smooth and light.
 The fried dough wasn’t overly sweet and it complemented the soy milk and absorbed the soy milk without gettting very soggy.
 The tofu melted in my mouth and the broth was surprisingly flavorful and it tasted even better when my partner added chili oil.
 The rice roll surprised me the most because I wasn’t expecting a lot of flavor from it, but there were several layers of different ingredients.
-My partner and I couldn’t figure out what was used, but there were some sweet and sour vegetables and some salty meat.
+We couldn’t figure out what was used, but there were some sweet and sour vegetables and some salty meat.
 With each bite I bit into a new flavor and I would have kept eating if I wasn’t so full.
 All of this and a mildly sweet herbal tea was less than $4 USD.

 The next day we went to a restaurant that was known for their noodles, but we didn’t limit ourselves to just that.
 I wanted to try as much as possible so we ordered xiang qin dan gan(marinated hard boiled egg slices), yan shui ya(steamed or boiled salty duck) and Jinpai hai xian mian(seafood noodle soup).
 Our food didn’t look like it would really go together, but the flavors balanced each other very well.
 The egg slices were mild and were like a palate cleanser.
 It balanced the saltiness of the duck meat which was also tender and juicy.
 The meat fell of the bone and right into my salivating mouth.
 The duck doesn’t look very pretty, but you shouldn’t let that deter you from trying it.
 Last, we had the seafood noodle soup, which was my favorite.
 The broth looked milky and I wasn’t sure what to expect, but it was delicious.
 You can taste the crab, the base of the broth, but I dont know what other seasonings are used.
 It was mild, but it wasn’t a soup that you would get tired of eating and you dont feel heavy after eating it.
 Also, they gave us 5 whole shrimp, so I left more than satisfied.